 Per the IGB Inducement Policies, Licensed locations may give away coupons redeemable for free play however, Terminal Operators (Awesome Hand Gaming), cannot contribute to the payment.

-Hold percentage: Hold percentage is a term referring to how much of a players money the casino keeps.
-As an example, a 99% slot machine keeps one dollar while returning ninety-nine dollars back to the player.
+Hold percentage: Hold percentage is a term referring to how much of a players money is kept.
+As an example, if 99% of player money is paid back over time, the hold percentage would be 1%.

 IGB: The “Illinois Gaming Board” A five-member board, appointed by the Governor and confirmed by the Senate.
 The Board administers a regulatory and tax collection system for riverboat casino gambling and video gaming in Illinois.